superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

-# Movie Recommendation using VectorDB
+# Movie Recommendation using vector database

-This article provides a comprehensive guide on creating a scalable and production-grade movie recommendation system by leveraging the power of Genre Spectrum Embeddings and VectorDB.
+This article provides a comprehensive guide on creating a movie recommendation system by leveraging the power of vector embeddings and multi-lable genre classification.
 Inspired by the implementation outlined in this [paper](https://arxiv.org/pdf/2309.08787), We'll explore how combining these two techniques can significantly enhance the recommendation experience, addressing key challenges faced by traditional systems.

 Here's what we cover below: